CALL 619-485-6029

 Considerations When Finding the Right Intensive Outpatient Therapy for You

 Multidisciplinary teams of professionals work together to develop a comprehensive treatment program to meet individual needs.
-Be sure to find a program with approaches that meet your needs when looking for “What is intensive outpatient therapy?”
+Be sure to find a program with approaches that meet your needs when looking for.

 Be sure to look for a recommended treatment program with licensed professionals.
 Those with a positive reputation will be your best options.
 Also, explore their program options and see if what they have is what you are interested in, especially alternative therapies.